-Some charts are designed for delicate threads in filet crochet while others show you how to approach a colorwork pattern in tapestry crochet.
-All charts have the same goal: to guide you through each stitch needed to completed your project.
+Some charts are designed for delicate threads worked in filet crochet while others show you how to approach a colorwork pattern in tapestry crochet.
+All charts have the same goal: to guide you through each stitch needed to complete your project.

-You can crochet this heart as a stand-alone motif or incorporate it into a simple block.
+You can crochet this heart as a stand-alone motif or incorporate it into a simple square.

 Creating a block with the heart in the middle is a perfect way to practice colorwork without investing a lot of time in a full-scale project.
 You can choose a simple single crochet stitch and work the heart as you go.

 This pattern is also an ideal beginning for cross stitch over top of a crochet background.
-It's a fun and quick way to add patterns to afghan blocks and a skill you might find useful in the future.
+It's a fun and quick way to add patterns to afghan blocks and gives you a skill that you might find useful in the future.

 The fleur-de-lis is another popular symbol and it adds a sophisticated flair to craft projects.
 This too will be good practice for any type of crochet technique, but it's particularly useful as an introduction to filet crochet.

 New to filet crochet?
 Understanding the basics of filet is key to many of these crochet patterns.
-Filet is, quite simply, a series of open and closed meshes created most often with double crochet stitches.
+Filet crochet is, quite simply, a series of open and closed meshes created most often with double crochet stitches.
 The trick is to make sure that you understand how many stitches to put in each closed mesh block to create the pattern.

 Once you understand the basics of filet crochet, it's time for a slightly more involved project.
-The dragonfly is a classic motif for filet and it has a nice amount of mesh changes that are not too complicated for beginners.
+The dragonfly is a classic motif for filet crochet and it has a nice amount of mesh changes that are not too complicated for beginners.
 It's the perfect intermediate project to take your basic skills up to that next level.

 Butterflies, dragonflies, and flowers are among the most popular themes in filet crochet.
-These wares are designed to decorate the home in beautiful motifs and a table runner was a popular way to display that for everyone to see.
+They were frequently used in vintage crochet to decorate the home in beautiful motifs.
+A table runner such as this one was a popular way to display that motif and technique for everyone to see.